 The majority of the teachers of the ESL integrated skills courses are graduate students in the Applied Linguistics & TESOL (AL/TESOL) program at Teachers College who are doing their teaching practicum.
 The majority of the teachers of the focused skills classes (Conversation, Pronunciation, Grammar & Writing, ESL Writing, and TOEFL) are doctoral students or graduates of the AL/TESOL program.

 All of the teachers in the CLP are trained in and practice Communicative Language Teaching.
 This means that classes involve a lot of activities that use real-world materials and emphasize communication with others as the number one goal of the classroom.

 The maximum number of students in any CLP course is 20.
 On average, however, the classes have 15 students or fewer.
 The size of the class does depend on the type of class as well as its popularity in a given semester.

-We have three semesters: 1) Fall (late September to early December); 2) Spring (early February to mid-April); and 3) Summer, which consists of the two 5-week semesters Summer A (May-July) and Summer B (July-August).
+We have three semesters: 1) Fall (late September to early December); 2) Spring (early February to mid-April); and 3) Summer (Late June-Early August).
 We do not offer courses outside these three semesters.
 Please see the website for semester-specific dates.